EQWorks/python-curriculum/02-logic-controls-2.md

 While the approach does not require explicit knowledge of the form of the arguments, it still requires the understanding of when the values may violate the `int()` usage.
 In this case, it would raise a `ValueError` when the supplied value cannot be parsed as a base-10 integer.
 The `ValueError` handling is still conditional, but more vague or abstract than explicit conditions through `if` statements, yet less so than [blanket exception handling](#blanket-exception) with no type of errors specified as seen from the zero division example.

 The handling of the error (block under `except`) would be a _business decision_ that its makers have to make.
 In the example, we instruct the function to "early exit" by `return None`. `None` is a special type in Python, with its only value also being `None`, which represents "nothing".
-Actually, when there is just `return` with no value for it, Python implies it as `return None`.
+When there is just `return` with no value for it, Python implies it as `return None`.

 ### Controlled Errors